gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy studied it for a second,
 then set it down without drinking.
-"What's he doin' here?" she asked hoarsely, pointing at Captain Kerse.
+"What's she doin' here?" she asked hoarsely, pointing at Captain Kerse.

-He looked up from the piece of exoskeleton lying in his lap.
+She looked up from the piece of exoskeleton lying in her lap.
-"Sorry about shooting you,"
+"Sorry for shooting you,"
-he said without remorse.
+she said without remorse.
 "Must've been a targeting glitch."

 "Must have been,"